Can I home school my child?

-Students who are not in compliance with notification and testing requirements for home school are no longer exempt from public school attendance and are considered truant.
+Students who are not in compliance with notification and testing requirements for home school are released and no longer exempt from public school attendance.
 It is important that parents or guardians keep up with appropriate requirements.

 Can home schooled students participate in any public school activities?

 Yes.
 Parents or guardians can make arrangements with their resident public school district for home school students to participate in interscholastic/extracurricular activities or attend public school on a part-time or limited basis.
 LBL ESD is not involved in making or overseeing such arrangements and interested parents or guardians should contact their resident public school district.
 Home school students establishing eligibility for interscholastic activities (athletics, music, speech, etc) must test annually at the end of each school year (prior to Aug.
 15th) because test scores are used to determine eligibility for the following year.